bsammor/ray-tracer-renderer/README.md

 Type "make" in root directory to compile & build

 # Running
- To run the default ray tracer with multi-threading and simple bounding boxes only, type "make run" or ./tracer
+ To run the base ray tracer with multi-threading only, type "make run"

- To run the ray tracer with a KD-tree, type "make run-kd" or ./tracer kd
+ To run the ray tracer with a KD-tree, type "make run-kd"

- To run the tracer with a BVH, type "make run-bvh" or ./tracer bvh
+ To run the tracer with a BVH, type "make run-bvh"

- To run the tracer with an Octree, type "make run-octree" or ./tracer octree
+ To run the tracer with an Octree, type "make run-octree"

+# Resolution
+The default resolution of the rendered images is 1920x1080.
+To select a custom resolution before running the tracer, add res="resolutionhere" to the make run command

+Example:
+* make run-octree res="640x480"

 # Multi-threading
-The ray tracer runs by default using the maximum number of threads available to the CPU.
+The ray tracer runs by default using the maximum number of threads available to the CPU

-To specify the number of threads instead, add args="number here" to the make run command or add the number as a second argument to ./tracer
+To specify the number of threads instead, add thr="number" to the make run command

+Example:
+* make run-kd thr="7"

+# 3D Models
+The tracer's loader can only load the wavefront or .obj 3D model format

+Add the model textures in the /textures directory

+Place the model and the materials in the /models directory

+To specifiy what models to load into the scene, add models="models/modelname.obj" to the make run command.
+Multiple models can be loaded by adding them with a space inbetween.

 Examples:
+* make run-bvh models="models/teapot.obj"
-* make run-kd args="7"
+* make run-bvh models="models/teapot.obj models/bunny.obj"

-* ./tracer kd 7
+# Notes
+To adjust the scene (camera, add spheres/planes, lights), open main.cpp and look for the setup_scene() function.
+There you will find the code to adjust with some information.

+The texture coordinates (for mapping) of a model must be between 0 and 1.
+If a texture uses coordinates outside the range, it will not work properly.

-# Triangle Meshes
+# Online References
-The tracer's loader can only load the wavefront or .obj 3d model format (can be adjusted by changing the used loader tiny_obj_loader.h)

-Add the required textures in the /textures directory

-Place the model and the materials in the models directory
+* scratchapixel.com
+* pbr-book.org (Phyiscally Based Rendering: From Theory To Implementation)
+* flipcode.com/archives/articles.shtml